Heterojunction solar cell: Metallisation

+Metal electrodes are required to contact the solar cell so that electricity can be extracted from it.
+The TCO alone is not conductive enough to serve this purpose.
+The electrodes on a bifacial solar cell are composed of a grid pattern on the front side and the rear side, whereas non-bifacial cells can have the entire rear side coated in metal.
+Interdigitated back contact cells have metal only on the rear.
+In the case of front grids, the grid geometry is optimised such to provide a low resistance contact to all areas of the solar cell surface without excessively shading it from sunlight.

 Printed paste

 Heterojunction solar cells are typically metallised (ie. fabrication of the metal contacts) in two distinct methods.
 Screen-printing of silver paste is common in industry as is with traditional solar cells, with a market share of over 98%.
 However low-temperature silver paste is required for SHJ cells.
-These suffer major drawbacks including low grid conductivity and high silver consumption, volatile production costs or poor adhesion to the front surface.
+These pastes consist of silver particles combined with a polymer which crosslinks at a curing temperature of about 200 °C. These suffer major drawbacks including low grid conductivity and high silver consumption, volatile production costs or poor adhesion to the front surface.
 Despite their significantly higher cost, the resistivity of low-temperature silver pastes has been estimated to be 4–6 times higher than standard silver paste.
 To compensate for lowered conductivity, low-temperature silver pastes also consume more silver than conventional silver pastes, however silver consumption is trending downward as the development of screen-printing technology reduces finger linewidths.
 Improvements in the composition of low-temperature pastes are expected to further reduce silver consumption, such as through screen-printable silver-coated copper paste.
 Such pastes perform comparably to conventional low-temperature pastes, with up to 30% reduction in silver consumption.
-Silver-coated copper pastes are becoming an increasingly dominant metallisation technology amongst Chinese SHJ manufacturers into 2030, with 50% market share expected from 2024–2025.
+Silver-coated copper pastes are becoming an increasingly dominant metallisation technology amongst Chinese SHJ manufacturers into 2030, with 50% market share expected from 2024 to 2025.

+A non-contact method of paste printing, Laser Pattern Transfer Printing, can be used to fabricate narrow fingers with a 1:1 aspect ratio.
+Paste is pressed into a grating, and an infrared laser is used to heat the paste from behind.
+The vaporising solvent expels the paste from the mold and onto the solar cell substrate.
+As contact screen printing exerts high forces on the cell, this alternative technique can reduce cell breakage, in particular for very thin wafers.